BraadMartin/only-rest-api/readme.txt

 No, this plugin hooks into the `template_redirect` action, which only fires when a front end page of some kind is being served.

+= Does the plugin work with both v1 and v2 of the WP REST API? =

+Yes!
+This plugin supports both versions of the WP REST API and will support the final version that gets merged into core.

 == Screenshots ==

 1. Customizable message shown on the front end for non-REST API requests